BoneVet Orthopaedics Logo Veterinary Orthopaedic & Neurosurgical Service

 TPLO is considered the gold standard for the management of CCL tears in all sizes of dogs and is the overwhelming technique of choice for orthopaedic surgeons in Referral Centres worldwide.
 Compared to alternative options, the benefits of TPLO include:

-Methodology: PubMed literature search for papers published since 2010 comparing surgical techniques for the management of cranial cruciate ligament tears in dogs.
-Search terms "TTA TPLO", "TPLO ECR", "TTA ECR", "TPLO Deangelis", "TTA Deangelis", "triple tibial osteotomy", "TTO" "canine cruciate ligament".
-Pubmed can be found here: www.ncbi.nlm.nih.gov/pubmed
+Methodology: PubMed literature search for papers published comparing surgical techniques for the management of cranial cruciate ligament tears in dogs.
+The search covers historical milestone papers from 2000 through to recent systematic reviews and kinematic studies updated in 2026.
+Search terms "TTA TPLO", "TPLO ECR", "TTA ECR", "triple tibial osteotomy", "objective outcomes", "canine cruciate ligament".
+PubMed can be found here: www.ncbi.nlm.nih.gov/pubmed

 "TPLO is a more appropriate recommendation for active patients, if not for all patients considering an osteotomy procedure."